Log-baseE/GO-CLI/README.md

 ruby go_cli.rb -s 30 --pos=1,1 -f filename
 ```

-For easier testing of file load, provided is a file `session.yml` in `data/`
+For easier testing of file loading, a file named `session.yml` is provided in `data/`

 ## Design Decisions

 ### Assumptions

 - The world will always be a square grid of size _n_.
-Each cell is a space an entity can occupy, with the coordinates `i, j (1 <= i,j <= n)`.
+Each cell is a space in which an entity can occupy, with the coordinates `i, j (1 <= i,j <= n)`.
 Below is an illustration of the world's coordinate space.

   ```ruby
   [1,1][2,1][3,1][4,1]